 Lauren E Rico's ambitious first novel 'Reverie'

-John McCabe plays Edvard Grieg, warmly recommended.
+John McCabe plays Edvard Grieg.
 'McCabe gets to the heart of these relatively unfamiliar pieces ...'

 Arthur Gottschalk's 'Requiem for the Living'. '... a solid performance of both orchestra and choir.'